-With Facebook’s video player exploding in popularity over the past two years, it’s no wonder that some publications have abandoned uploading videos to YouTube to focus their primary video output on Facebook.
-As more and more videos become exclusive to Facebook, plenty of users will be wanting to take their video collections offline.
-Whether you’re going on a road trip without internet or you want to build your own library of archived content, keeping copies of your favorite Facebook videos for offline use is a great idea—and thankfully, is pretty easy to do.
+Whether you’re going on a road trip without internet or you want to build a personalized library of archived content, downloading Facebook videos is a great idea—and thankfully, it’s pretty easy to do.
 This is our full guide to downloading and saving Facebook videos.

 Downloading Your Own Videos From Facebook

-Unsurprisingly, the easiest videos to save offline are videos you’ve uploaded to your page.
-Unlike other videos from different profiles, which require the use of outside websites or applications to download and save to your phone or computer, downloading your own videos is possible right from within Facebook’s own website.
-Just like with Facebook’s photo uploads, it’s easy to save a video from your collection if you’ve lost the original copy—though keep in mind that Facebook’s compression will affect the quality of your video downloads.
-Let’s take a look at how to download your personal libraries.
+Not surprisingly, the simplest videos to save offline are videos you’ve uploaded to your page.
+Downloading your own videos works from within Facebook’s website, unlike other social channels.
+Keep in mind that Facebook’s compression will affect the quality of your video downloads.
+Let’s take a look at how to download your Facebook libraries.